dongbln/MapReduce/README.md

 ## word count
 The following code show how we implment the Map Reduce job in Java:
-What we need are three main things:
+What we need are three main things:<br>
-1) The driver program e.g., the main method
+1) The driver program e.g., the main method <br>
-2) The mapper class, which extends from the org.apache.hadoop.mapreduce.Mapper interface
+2) The mapper class, which extends from the org.apache.hadoop.mapreduce.Mapper interface <br>
 3) And, the reduce class

 ```Java